-Class Marks Numerical Typical features Alphabetic (out of 100) I Leading α, including αβ Normally 70 to 80 Higher marks may be given for exceptional work Excellent comprehension of the original, with few if any mistakes.
+Class Marks - Alphabetic Marks - Numerical (out of 100) Typical features I Leading α,including αβ Normal 70 to 80.
+Higher marks may be given for exceptional work.
+Excellent comprehension of the original, with few if any mistakes.
 Good English style.
-The quality may range from $\alpha$ +, indicating a translation which can scarcely be improved, to $\alpha\beta$ , indicating that overall quality is First Class but there are some weaknesses. П.1 Leading $\beta^+/\beta^{++}$ : $\beta^+$ to $\beta\alpha$ Possible subdivision 60-69 Good comprehension of the original, sound vocabulary and understanding of syntax, and generally good English style.
+The quality may range from $\alpha+$, indicating a translation which can scarcely be improved, to $\alpha\beta$, indicating that overall quality is First Class but there are some weaknesses.
+II.1 Leading β^+/β^{++} : β^+ to $\beta\alpha$ About 60-69 Good comprehension of the original, sound vocabulary and understanding of syntax, and generally good English style.
 But several mistakes and/or gaps, and sometimes a tendency to paraphrase.
 Where appropriate, intelligent guesses can make up for deficiencies in vocabulary.
-Very good II.1 $\begin{array}{c} \text{mainly } \beta^{++} \\ \text{often} \\ \text{with some} \\ \alpha \end{array}$ about 67 to 69 Few basic errors, but occasional imprecision or paraphrase or gaps.
-Weaknesses may be compensated by signs of $\alpha$ quality.
-Mid II.1 $\beta^+$ to $\beta^{++}$ 63-67 Usually consistent II.1 quality.
+Very good II.1 Mainly β^{++} , often with some α About 67-69 Few basic errors, but occasional imprecision or paraphrase or gaps.
+Weaknesses may be compensated by signs of α quality.
+Mid II.1 β^+ to β^{++} 63-67 Usually consistent II.1 quality.
 Signs of α quality rarely compensate for weakness.
-Low II.1 β+ 60 to 62 Competent translation, but too many errors for comfort.
-No signs of $\alpha$ quality, but sometimes signs of II.2 quality.
+Low II.1 β+ 60-62 Competent translation, but too many errors for comfort.
+No signs of α quality, but sometimes signs of II.2 quality.
 II.2 βγ to β including β?+ 50-59 Adequate comprehension of the original, but wavering and/or partial.
 Some control of vocabulary and syntax, although with not infrequent deficiencies and confusions and perhaps some gaps.
 Style mostly workmanlike, but may contain weaker patches.
 There may be a tendency for paraphrase or guesswork to extend over entire sentences or clauses.
 Often the quality will vary between II.1 and III.
 III Leading γ, γβ to γδ 40-49 Some comprehension of the original, but distinctly patchy, on account of limited vocabulary and/or misunderstanding of syntax.
 Often gaps, with little or no attempt to guess, making any sense of style insecure.
 Script may well be very incomplete.
-Fail Leading δ normally 30-39 Little or no comprehension of the original.
+Fail Leading δ Normally 30-39 Little or no comprehension of the original.
 Ignorance of even basic vocabulary.
 Translation often nonsensical.
 Many gaps.
 No attempt to guess.
 So incomplete a script that no judgement can be made of the quality of performance in the paper.